Pradeepa-Nandhagopal/circuitbreaker/README.md

 ---

-#  Start Microservices
+## 3. Start Microservices

-Start the services in the following order:
+Start in this order:

 ```text
 1. service-registry